bcgsc/mavis/docs/background/theory.md

     bam when looking for evidence for a given event

 The
-:py`mavis.validate.evidence.GenomeEvidence._generate_window`{.interpreted-text
+`mavis.validate.evidence.GenomeEvidence._generate_window`
-role="func"} function uses the above concepts.
+function uses the above concepts.
 The user will define the `median_fragment_size` the `stdev_fragment_size` , and the `stdev_count_abnormal` parameters defined in the `mavis.constants.VALIDATION_DEFAULTS`